Where the Streets Have No Name: Live performances

 Shortly before the third leg of the Elevation Tour, the September 11 attacks occurred in New York City and Washington, D.C.
 During the band's first show in New York City following the attacks, the band performed "Where the Streets Have No Name", and when the stage lights illuminated the audience, the band saw tears streaming down the faces of many fans.
 The experience was one inspiration for the song "City of Blinding Lights".
 The band paid tribute to the 9/11 victims during their performance of the song at the Super Bowl XXXVI halftime show on 3 February 2002.
-The performance featured the names of the September 11 victims projected onto a large white banner behind the band, and concluded with Bono opening up his jacket to reveal the a US flag sewn in the lining.
+The performance featured the names of the September 11 victims projected onto a large white banner behind the band, and concluded with Bono opening up his jacket to reveal the US flag sewn into the lining.
 U2's appearance was later ranked at the top of Sports Illustrateds list of "Top 10 Super Bowl Halftime Shows".

 For the 2005-2006 Vertigo Tour, the group originally considered dropping the song from their set lists, but Mullen and Clayton successfully argued against this.
 All 131 of the Vertigo Tour concerts featured a performance of the song, which were accompanied by the stage's LED video curtains displaying African flags.
 On the tour's opening night, this reminded Bono that he had originally written the lyrics in an Ethiopian village.
 He thought this visual accompaniment made the song come full circle, saying, "And here it was, nearly twenty years later, coming back to Africa, all the stuff about parched lands and deserts making sense for the first time."
 The song was also played at the preview screening of the band's 2008 concert film U2 3D at the 2007 Cannes Film Festival.
 At the Glastonbury Festival 2010, The Edge accompanied rock band Muse for a live cover version of the track, later playing it with U2 while headlining Glastonbury in 2011.

 During the Joshua Tree Tour 2017, "Where the Streets Have No Name" leads off the middle act of the show, the sequential playing of the Joshua Tree album.
 It is accompanied by the first of several short films depicting desert landscapes that were created by photographer Anton Corbijn.